Skip to main content

-Agentic Pre-Merge Checks provide automated validation of pull requests against standard quality metrics and organization specific requirements.
+Agentic Pre-Merge Checks provide automated validation of pull requests against standard quality metrics and organization-specific requirements.
 Use Built-in Checks for common requirements and add your own Custom Checks with natural language instructions tailored to your team’s policies.
 These AI-powered checks can be configured by an Admin user at the organization or repository level, and CodeRabbit automatically validates every pull request against these requirements.

 Why use Pre-Merge Checks?